mhassell/deltaBEM/README.md

 TBD:

-1. Implement core functions: geometry, operators, and potentials as function handles (lambdas) of the complex paramter s.
+1. Implement core functions: operators, and potentials as function handles (lambdas) of the complex paramter s.

 2. Once steady state and time-harmonic methods are implemented, develop CQ code to move to time domain.